-

 IDNet Simultaneous Provide Order Procedure

-This order type does not come with an SLA so in the event that the order fails for whatever reason a standard ADSL Provision Order will be submitted once the BT line installation has been completed and the number is listed in the BT data base.
-The broadband should then be activated 5 Working days later.
+This order type does not come with an SLA so in the event that the order fails for whatever reason, a standard broadband provision order will be submitted once the phone line installation has been completed and the number is listed in the BT database.
+The broadband order has a minimum lead time of 10 working days.

 How do I place a Simultaneous Provide Order?